-- 198. Licensure, Certification, & Continued Education.
+- 197. Licensure, Certification, & Continued Education.
 To encourage employees to attend courses, institutes, workshops or classes of an educational nature for career development and advancement, employees have the opportunity for advancing their knowledge, skills, and credentials to include licensure, certification and continued education where required.
-Each employee has the ability to identify personal and professional developmental needs related to their present position, determining a plan to fulfill present and future employment goals, and making the effort that is required to meet those needs. - 199.
+Each employee has the ability to identify personal and professional developmental needs related to their present position, determining a plan to fulfill present and future employment goals, and making the effort that is required to meet those needs. - 198.
 Classes Requested by Manager.
 Classes or workshops taken at the request of the Manager or the Medical Center will not be charged against the employee's Paid Educational Leave.
 However, if the employee requests Paid Educational Leave or if the Supervisor and employee agree that the employee would benefit from a course or workshop related to his/her position, then the charge would be against the employee's Paid Educational Leave.
-In addition, classes presented by the Medical Center to meet requirements of a specific job will not count against this time. - 200.
-Applicable to Regular Full Time and Part Time Employees.
-Employees who are in Regular Full-Time or Regular Part-Time employment categories (scheduled twenty [20] hours per week or more) shall be eligible for job-related Paid Educational Leave with pay on their effective date of hire.
-Employees whose status changes from a temporary or casual position to a regular position (scheduled twenty [20] or more hours per week) are eligible on the date of status change.
-Regular Full-Time employees will be eligible for up to forty (40) hours of job-related Paid Educational Leave each calendar year.
-Regular Part-Time employees shall be eligible on a pro-rated basis. - (a) Paid Educational Leave shall be made available provided: - i.
+In addition, classes presented by the Medical Center to meet requirements of a specific job will not count against this time.

+- 199. Applicable to Regular Full Time and Part Time Employees.
+Employees who are in Regular Full-Time or Regular Part-Time employment categories with an FTE of 0.5 or greater shall be eligible for job-related Paid Educational Leave with pay on their effective date of hire.
+Employees whose status changes to a regular position with an FTE of .5 or greater are eligible on the date of status change.
+Employees with an FTE of 1.0 will be eligible for up to forty (40) hours of job-related Paid Educational Leave each calendar year.
+Employees with an FTE between 0.5 and .99 shall be eligible on a pro-rated basis. - (a) Paid Educational Leave shall be made available provided: - i.
 The employee applies for this leave at least two (2) weeks in advance in writing specifying the program to be attended. - ii.
 The employee obtains permission from his or her supervisor to attend; - iii.
 Such leave shall not interfere with staffing. - (b) An employee who does not apply for leave during a calendar year waives the Paid Educational Leave for that year.
-Leave time cannot be carried over into the next year. - (c) Unused Paid Educational Leave will not be paid off at termination. - 201.
-In computing said forty (40) hours, time away from the employee's job at the

-- Medical Center is counted, not just time at the class or lecture, etc. - 202.
+Leave time cannot be carried over into the next year. - (c) Unused Paid Educational Leave will not be paid off at termination. - 200.
+In computing said forty (40) hours, time away from the employee's job at the Medical Center is counted, not just time at the class or lecture, etc. - 201.
 Permission for such educational leave will not be unreasonably denied.
 If an employee submits a written request for educational leave at least one (1) month in advance, the Medical Center will notify the employee in writing at least two (2) weeks in advance whether the requested leave will be permitted or denied.
 If an employee submits such a request less than one (1) month in advance, the Medical Center will respond as soon as is practicable.